Dum Dum metro station: Auto

-Auto rickshaw services available to Jessore Road at Nagerbazar, 30A Bus Stand and Barrackpore Trunk Road at Sinthi More, Milk Colony at Belgachia and Chiria More.
+Autos services available towards Nagerbazar, 30A Bus Stand, Sinthee More, Milk Colony at Belgachia and Chiria More.

 Bus

-Bus route number 30B, 30B/1, 202, 219/1, DN9/1, S168 (Mini), S10, AC38 etc. by Dum Dum Road serve the station.
-Currently 30B, 30B/1, 202 do not serve the station due to change of their routes for Tala Bridge closure.
+Bus route numbers 30B, 202, S-168 (Mini), S10, AC 38, D-39 etc. serve the station via Dum Dum Road.

 Train

 It is connected to Dum Dum Junction railway station, is the meeting point Sealdah–Ranaghat line, Sealdah–Bangaon line and Grand Chord Link Line of Kolkata Suburban Railway.

 Air

-This is the closest metro station to Netaji Subhas Chandra Bose International Airport and is connected via Dum Dum Road and Jessore Road.
+This was (prior to commencement of commercial serives on the yellow line) the closest metro station to Netaji Subhas Chandra Bose International Airport and is connected via Dum Dum Road and Jessore Road.

 Entry/ Exit

 North Gate and Main Gate on South Sinthee Road.
 Subway connections available from Platform No 1, 2, 3 and 4 of Dum Dum Junction railway station and Dum Dum Road.

 South Gate leads to Dum Dum Road.